wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/resource-group-create-work-id-from-personal.md

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-both-include.md)]

-If you created a personal Azure account -- you used a *WindowsAzure.cn account* identity to create it.
-Many great features of Azure -- [resource group templates](/documentation/articles/resource-group-overview) is one example -- require a work or school account (an identity managed by Azure Active Directory) to work.
+If you created a personal Azure account -- you used an *Azure.cn account* identity to create it.
+Many great features of Azure -- [resource group templates](/documentation/articles/resource-group-overview/) is one example -- require a work or school account (an identity managed by Azure Active Directory) to work.
 You can follow the instructions below to create a new work or school account because fortunately, one of the best things about your personal Azure account is that it comes with a default Azure Active Directory domain that you can use to create a new work or school account that you can use with Azure features that require it.

-However, recent changes make it possible to manage your subscription with any type of Azure account using the `azure login -e AzureChinaCloud -u <your account>` interactive login method described [here](/documentation/articles/xplat-cli-connect).
+However, recent changes make it possible to manage your subscription with any type of Azure account using the `azure login -e AzureChinaCloud -u <your account>` interactive login method described [here](/documentation/articles/xplat-cli-connect/).
 You can either use that mechanism, or you can follow the instructions that follow.

 > [AZURE.NOTE] If you were given a user name and password by an administrator, there's a good chance that you already have a work or school ID (also sometimes called an *organizational ID*).
 If so, you can immediately begin to use your Azure account to access Azure resources that require one.
 If you find that you cannot use those resources, you may need to return to this article for help.
 For more information, see [Accounts that you can use for sign in](https://msdn.microsoft.com/zh-cn/library/azure/dn629581.aspx#BKMK_SignInAccounts) and [How an Azure subscription is related to Azure AD](https://msdn.microsoft.com/zh-cn/library/azure/dn629581.aspx#BKMK_SubRelationToDir).

 The steps are simple.
-You need to locate your signed on identity in the Azure Management Portal, discover your default Azure Active Directory domain, and add a new user to it as an Azure co-administrator.
+You need to locate your signed on identity in the Azure Classic Management Portal, discover your default Azure Active Directory domain, and add a new user to it as an Azure co-administrator.

-## Locate your default directory in the Azure Management Portal
+## Locate your default directory in the Azure Classic Management Portal

-Start by logging into the [Azure Management Portal](https://manage.windowsazure.cn) with your personal WindowsAzure.cn account identity.
+Start by logging in to the [Azure Classic Management Portal](https://manage.windowsazure.cn) with your personal Microsoft account identity.
 After you are logged in, scroll down the blue panel on the left side and click **ACTIVE DIRECTORY**.

 ![Azure Active Directory](./media/resource-group-create-work-id-from-personal/azureactivedirectorywidget.png)